-For details on the types of finished goods and services in each reporting segment, refer to "(Segment Information, etc.)" under "1 [Consolidated Financial Statements]" of "V. [Financial Section]."
+For details on the types of finished goods and services in each reporting segment, refer to "(Segment Information, etc.)."

 (1) Revenue from the sale of finished goods

 Revenue from the sale of finished goods mainly includes revenue from the sale of gear reducers and transmissions, plastics machinery and hydraulic excavators and is recognized at the time of delivery because the relevant performance obligation is determined to be satisfied as the customer assumes control over the relevant finished goods at that time.
 For finished goods which the Company assumes no obligation to install, in cases where the period from the shipment of such finished goods to the time when control over those finished goods is transferred to the customer is an ordinary period of time, the revenue is recognized at the time of shipment.